-Community Working Groups will launch soon!
+Community Working Groups have launched!

 FedRAMP’s Community Working Groups